5 min read

 https://cdn.yourdomain.com/image1.jpg

-Modern CDNs, like Peakhour, act as a reverse proxy, which means they sit in-between the end user and the server of the website.
+Modern CDNs, like Peakhour, act as a reverse proxy{:target="learning"}, which means they sit between the end user and the website's origin server.
 This enables them to transparently cache a copy of anything cacheable being returned by the origin server.
-By transparently caching we mean that the caching happens without having to make any changes to the original website.
+By transparently caching, we mean the caching happens without changes to the original website.

 Full Page Caching